BryanMui1/stuff-plus/README.md

   * A whiff in 3-0 count is worth more stuff than in 0-2 count
 * Develop a criteria for model performance
   * Getting drafted, ERA, Walks, Strikeouts, Player Rankings

+4/17/25 Meeting Notes

+* Keep looking into count and approach angle normalization
+* Keep looking for a model performance criterion
+* Check your R^2 and try to tune our models

 To do: checklist

 - [x] Calculate basic stuff-plus
-- [] Reformat data structures to suit stuff-plus models for all pitch types
+- [x] Reformat data structures to suit stuff-plus models for all pitch types
+- [X] Look into different ways to train models
+- [X] Look into a better predictor criterion(Maybe CSW%)
-- [] Bryan: Look into count normalization(By next meeting)
+- [X] Look into count normalization(By next meeting)
-- [] Apply effective normalization(Mentioned in meeting)
+- [] Look into approach angle normalization based on location(Mentioned in meeting)
-- [x] Look into different ways to train models
+- [] Look into spin direction normalization
 - [] Look for a model performance criterion(By next meeting)